abimbola/paystack-lib-python/README.md

 Python 3.5+

 ## Usage
-The Paystack secret key should be defined in the Environment as `PAYSTACK_SK` or assigned to `paystacklib.api_key`
+The Paystack secret key should be defined in the Environment as `PAYSTACK_SK` or assigned to `paystacklib.secret_key`

 ```
 >>> import paystacklib